The Chase (Doctor Who): Casting and characters

 The Chase marks the final appearance of series regulars William Russell and Jacqueline Hill as Ian Chesterton and Barbara Wright, respectively.
-Their departure was announced on 1 April 1965; Russell explained that the creativity had gone and he wanted to reenter comedy and theatre performances, and Hill said that "It has been great fun, but you can't go on forever".
+Their departure was announced on 1 April 1965; Russell explained the creativity had gone and he wanted to reenter comedy and theatre performances, and Hill said "It has been great fun, but you can't go on forever".
 They made their decisions independently, and gave extended notice to Lambert.
 Hartnell was greatly upset by their decision, becoming the sole original actor remaining on the series, and both he and Lambert tried to persuade them to stay; Hartnell said to Russell, "What's the matter with you?
 You've got three kids, you've got a job and we're having a great time – what more do you want?".
 Lambert eventually decided that Ian and Barbara would depart simultaneously, in a mildly romantic manner.
 Hartnell's final lines after their departure were left ambiguous in the script, stating in parentheses that he would say "Something about always fussing and bothering and getting in the way"; in the recording, Hartnell said the brief line "Silly old fusspots".

 Hartnell was not entirely pleased with Nation's script for the serial.
-Throughout production, Martin realised that Hartnell struggled to learn his lines, and was supported largely by Russell and Hill.
+Throughout production, Martin realised Hartnell struggled to learn his lines, and was supported largely by Russell and Hill.
 Martin recalled head of Drama and Doctor Who co-creator Sydney Newman praising his and Hartnell's work on the serial at a bar after recording; Hartnell consistently wanted to rerecord to perfect his performance.
-Edmund Warwick, who portrayed the robotic version of the Doctor, said that his scenes were a "thank you" written in for him; the previous year, he had replaced Hartnell at short notice after he was injured during the recording of The Dalek Invasion of Earth.
+Edmund Warwick, who portrayed the robotic version of the Doctor, said his scenes were a "thank you" written in for him; the previous year, he had replaced Hartnell at short notice after he was injured during the recording of The Dalek Invasion of Earth.
 During rehearsals for the fourth episode, Hartnell demonstrated his mannerisms for Warwick to imitate.
 Warwick shaved his moustache for the role.
 He mimed the scenes to dialogue that was pre-recorded by Hartnell on 27 May 1965.
 Due to the complexity of the scene, Warwick portrayed the real Doctor with his back to the camera in some shots.